realA10001986/Time-Circuits-Display/README.md

 Seven sensor types are supported: MCP9808 (i2c address 0x18), BMx280 (0x77), SI7021 (0x40), SHT40 (0x44), TMP117 (0x49), AHT20/AM2315C (0x38), HTU31D (0x41).
 All of those are readily available on breakout boards from Adafruit or Seeed (Grove).
 The BMP280 (unlike BME280), MCP9808 and TMP117 work as pure temperature sensors, the others for temperature and humidity.
 For wiring information, see [here](#appendix-b-sensor-wiring).

 *Note: You cannot connect the sensor chip directly to the TCD control board; most sensors need at least a power converter/level-shifter.* This is why I exclusively used Adafruit or Seeed breakouts ([MCP9808](https://www.adafruit.com/product/1782), [BME280](https://www.adafruit.com/product/2652), [SI7021](https://www.adafruit.com/product/3251), [SHT40](https://www.adafruit.com/product/4885), [TMP117](https://www.adafruit.com/product/4821), [AHT20](https://www.adafruit.com/product/4566), [HTU31D](https://www.adafruit.com/product/4832)), which all allow connecting named sensors to the 5V the TCD board operates on.

+## Car Mode

+If the TCD, perhaps along with other props such as Flux Capacitor or SID, is mounted in a car, there are a few things to be considered:

+- There is no point in attempting to connect a WiFi network.
+- If the TCD acts as WiFi access point for Flux Capacitor and/or SID, it should boot quickly so that the other props can connect to it as soon as possible.

+This is what *car mode* is for: If enabled, the TCD will always boot in AP mode, regardless of a configured WiFi network.
+This speeds up booting.

+To enable *car mode*, type 991 followed by ENTER.
+The TCD will reboot in AP mode.

+To disable *car mode*, type 990 followed by ENTER.
+The TCD will reboot and attempt to connect to a previously configured WiFi network.

+*Car mode* is persistent, i.e. it remains active (even accross reboots and power-downs) until disabled.

+Note that the TCD has no internet access while in car mode; this means that it cannot update its clock automatically.
+If the time runs off over time, you need to re-adjust it using the keypad menu.

 ## Controlling other props